-Level of Deficiency: Level 1: N/A Level 2: N/A Level 3: Any amount of fuel is leaking from the supply tank or piping.
+Level 3: Any amount of fuel is leaking from the supply tank or piping.

 General Rust/Corrosion (HVAC - Building Systems)

 Deficiency: The equipment or associated piping and ducting shows evidence of flaking, discoloration, pitting, or crevices.

 Level 2: You see significant formations of metal oxides, significant flaking, discoloration, or the development of a noticeable pit or crevice.